 In Louisiana, land is legacy.
 Our lands and waters have played a crucial role in the unique history and vibrant culture of our state, hosting communities and traditions that can’t be found anywhere else.

 As stewards of the land, we are responsible for protecting that legacy while preserving some of the most fragile and important ecosystems in the country.
-By working to permanently conserve Louisiana lands and natural assets, we are ensuring that our legacy is one of sustainability, respect, and love for the place we call home.
+By working to permanently conserve Louisiana’s natural treasures, we are ensuring that our legacy is one of sustainability, respect, and love for the place we call home.

 Deanna is a native of Baton Rouge and attended Louisiana State University.
 She has a life-long passion for land conservation and environmental stewardship.
 Deanna previously worked in land management in Oregon for the Forest Service and the Natural Resources Division of Portland Parks and Recreation.
 She joined the Land Trust for Louisiana team after several years of supporting our organization.